freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-015.md

 # --description--

 You have styled three elements by writing CSS inside the `style` tags.
 This works, but since there will many more styles, it's best to put all the styles in a separate file and link to it.

+We have created a separate `styles.css` file for you and switched the editor view to that file.
+You can change between files with the tabs at the top of the editor.

 Start by rewriting the styles you have created into the `styles.css` file.
 Make sure to exclude the opening and closing `style` tags.

 # --hints--